This is the view of the tanyard with the pits drained, so you can see down into them. Quite a picture! This was an

 amazing place.
 There was no reason for this tannery to shut down.
 It was the right size, had the right knowledge in the

-work place, etc. The problem was the powers that be, saw a quick buck to be made, to cash in at a low time in American
+work place, etc. The problem was the controlling interests decided to cash in at a low time in American History - right

 Next step - the leather was brought out of the pits, and then it was ran through a wringer to get the water out.
 It was ran